 Living as a faithful Christian is at the center of our religion curriculum.
 The students study the Ten Commandments, the Beatitudes, the Liturgical Year and Reconciliation.
 This assists students in developing an understanding of what it means to live as a Catholic Christian.
 The liturgical calendar marks days of observation and celebration.
-Students participate in planning and implementing school liturgies.
+Students regularly scheduled school liturgies.

 Different themes are used throughout the multicultural-based stories in our Open Court reading program used in fourth grade.
 Students read the following novel: “By the Great Horn Spoon” which ties in with the Social Studies program.
 Development of the writing process is incorporated into all subject areas.
 Language usage is developed with a strong emphasis on the parts of speech, along with reinforcement of spelling skills through weekly assessment.